-Attorney Peter Godwin Loftus Sr., 79, Waverly, died Saturday in Wilkes-Barre VA Medical Center.
+Attorney Peter Godwin Loftus Sr., 79, Waverly, died June 8 in Wilkes-Barre VA Medical Center.
 He was the husband of the former Julie Conway.
-The couple has been married over 53 years.
+The couple had been married over 53 years.

 Pete was passionate about his Catholic faith, his country and his family.